dolie/FlySkyI6-wiki/Setup-Paraglide.md

 There are two different way how to pilot the paraglide:

-* **Single-stick control**, where the aileron direction controls left servo only when moved to the left, and right servo only when moved to the right.
-In addition to that, the elevator direction pulls both servos simultaneously.
+* **Aileron-elevator control**, where the aileron direction controls left servo only when moved to the left, and right servo only when moved to the right.
+In addition to that, pulling the elevator direction pulls both servos simultaneously, and pushing the elevator does nothing.

-* **Full-scale like control** where the left stick from the neutral to the outwards left position controls the full travel of the left servo, the right stick from the middle to the outwards right position controls the right servo, inwards movement of those sticks do nothing, as well as the elevator stick.
+* **Full-scale control** where the left stick from the neutral to the outwards left position controls the full travel of the left servo, the right stick from the middle to the outwards right position controls the right servo, inwards movement of those sticks do nothing, as well as the elevator stick.

-So far I did not find a good way how to set the first mode with full servo travel up using only three mixes of FS-i6.
-So I will describe how to set up the second (full-scale like) controls:
+So far I did not find a good way how to set the first mode with full servo travel using only three mixes of FS-i6.
+So I will describe how to set up the second (full-scale like) type control:

 ## Setup

 I presume Mode 2 (throttle on the left stick) here.
-Plug the left servo to `Ch4`, the right servo to `Ch1` of your receiver.
+Plug the left servo to `Ch4` and the right servo to `Ch1` of your receiver.
 Then set up the following mixes in order to map half of the stick travel to the full travel of the servos: